eronnen/vscode-markdown-chess/README.md

 ## TODO

-- [ ] use style-loader to lazy load chess css
 - [ ] use prettier for ts code
 - [ ] build web ext
 - [ ] build notebook ext